 Ms. Krause leads the effort to support faculty in their efforts to grow and improve in the craft of teaching.
 She leads Loyola Academy, Brophy’s middle school for sixth-, seventh- and eighth-grade boys who demonstrate substantial academic promise as well as verified financial need.

 Assistant Principal for Technology

 Mr. Mulloy directs and oversees all technology on campus with a particular emphasis on supporting teachers in their evolving adoption of technology as a tool to enhance teaching and learning.
-He writes about using technology in the classroom on his Ed Tech on Campus blog.

 Mr. Oldani works with students and the counseling department in the development of each student’s academic schedule.
 Additionally, he manages the co-curricular activities of the various clubs and organizations on campus and serves as one of the faculty moderators of the Brophy Student Council.
 He teaches economics in the social studies department.

 Mr. Walsh directs Brophy’s academic program, chairs the Academic Board, and partners with all department chairs regarding curriculum development.
 He oversees the Advanced Placement and Rio Salado programs and directs the academic side of Brophy’s summer school program.
 He teaches one senior English elective each year.